MariusGiebenhain/corona_db/README.md

 - The script automatically queries the database server and writes results as CSV to your local `target_file`

-Needed packages: *psycopg2, pandas, numpy, pathlib, wget, re, os, csv, datetime, argparse*
+Needed libraries: *psycopg2, pandas, numpy, wget*

+Utilized Standard libraries: *re, datetime, argparse, pathlib, csv*

 Additionally, the scripts which are neccessary to build the same postgres-based database locally and download the needed data are included (instructions to be added)